Eligibility Based Programs

 Offered only in Monroe County, this program is for parents facing the greatest barriers and challenges to safely parenting and providing for their children.
 This is a referral based program coordinating exclusively with Monroe County Human Services.
 We provide families with a safe and supportive environment to maintain relationship with their children.
 This program also offers evidence based parent education to further support parents in their parenting journey.

-The Family Peer Support Coordinator works as part of a team with families enrolled in Comprehensive Community Services (CCS) in La Crosse County.
+The Family Peer Support Coordinator works as part of a team with families enrolled in Comprehensive Community Services (CCS) and Children's Long Term Waiver Services (CLTS) to parents/ guardians of qualifying participants in La Crosse County.
 Support is based on the families unique needs and goals and may include areas of education, advocacy, accessing county and state services, school support, applying and using benefits, and parenting a child with special needs.

 The Supervised Visitation and Exchange Program offers a safe, family friendly place for families affected by domestic violence to visit with their children in a supervised setting or to exchange their children for shared placement time.
 Children are able to continue to have a relationship with both parents in a safe, conflict free environment.
 All supervised visits and exchanges take place at The Parenting Place in La Crosse.
 This program is a partnership with New Horizons and La Crosse County Courts.
 Referrals are received through Family Court order, Mediation and Family Court Services, attorneys, or through self-referrals.